 The text of the Ḥawż al-ḥayāt, which closely follows the Arabic original, is divided into an introduction and ten chapters (bāb): (i) on the knowledge of the microcosm (`ālam-i ṣaġīr); (ii) on the influences of the microcosm; (iii) on the knowledge of the heart and its realities; (iv) on the knowledge of the quality of discipline (riyāżat, yogic āsana postures); (v) on the quality of the breath and its realities; (vi) on the knowledge of preservation of semen; (vii) on the imagination and what is connected to it; (viii) on the sign of death, and averting it; (ix) on spirit subjugation and what is connected to it; (x) on the story of the experience.
 Several copies omit nearly the whole of chapter nine, perhaps from reluctance to discuss the summoning of Hindu goddesses.

 The structure of this work is complex, and it brings together materials from remarkably diverse sources.
 The introduction begins with an account of the book’s composition, relating that a yogi from Kāmarūpa revealed the text after he converted to Islam after losing a disputation with Qāżī Rukn al-Dīn Samarqandī (d.
 615/1218-1219 in Bukhara) in Gaur; the latter then rendered it from the Indian language into Arabic in ten chapters, from which the present Persian translation was made (no reference is made to the second translation into Arabic mentioned in the Mir’āt al-ma`ānī).
-This narrative appears largely fictional, however, due to its supposedly early date (the reign of ‘Alī Mardān, 603-604/1206-1207) immediately after the Muslim conquest of Bengal, the formulaic and Qur’anic character of the disputation, and the fact that Samarqandī (a specialist in theological debate) evidently never went to India.
-The quick capitulation of the yogi, and his declaration that Hindu deities agree with the Muslim prophets, is a hagiographical trope that provides a Muslim hermeneutic of Hindu beliefs, rather than a historical account of conversion to Islam.
+This narrative appears largely fictional, however, due to its improbably early date (the reign of ‘Alī Mardān, 603-604/1206-1207) immediately after the Muslim conquest of Bengal, the formulaic and Qur’anic character of the disputation, and the absence of any evidence that Samarqandī (a specialist in theological debate) ever went to the farthest frontier of India.
+The quick capitulation of the yogi, his declaration that Hindu deities agree with the Muslim prophets, and his metamorphosis into a master of Islamic law, is a hagiographical trope.
+It provides a Muslim hermeneutic of Hindu beliefs, rather than a historical account of conversion to Islam.

 v) Information on colophon; vi) Description of miniatures/illustrations; vii) Other remarks; viii) Information on catalogue(s)